 But you might not have considered getting a hemp shower curtain in place of those nasty plastic curtains that love to cling to your body while you’re trying to lather up.

 Switching from plastic to hemp is an easy zero waste swap you can make in the home.

 I’m fortunate to no longer be renting a place that uses shower curtains but I’ve seen my fair share in older rentals I’ve stayed in.

-But where to find a hemp shower curtain that will last yet not cost a fortune?
+But where to find a hemp shower curtain online that will last yet not cost a fortune?